tfeb/csvf/README.md

 ## Processor modules
 `csvf` has one more feature: you can specify Python code that you write which gets to process rows.
 This is done by the `-P module` option, which will cause `csvf` to dynamically import `module` when it runs. `-P` options can many times and all of the specified modules will be loaded.  `-A arg` options can be used to provide arguments to processor modules (see below).

-A processor module should contain a function called `process`: this function has one argument, the row (which will be a list or tuple) and should return either a row, or `None`.
-If it returns a row, then that is used by later stages of the program, including any later processor modules.
+A processor module should contain a function called `process`: this function has one positional argument and some keyword arguments.
+The positional argument is the row (which will be a list or tuple), for the keyword arguments see below.
+The function should return either a row, or `None`: if it returns a row, then that is used by later stages of the program, including any later processor modules.
 If it returns `None` no further processing is done and the row is not printed.
-Processing happens before any of the above processes.
+Processing happens before any of the built-in editing processes.

 Additionally, processor modules can wrap their own code around the whole process.
 This is done by Python's 'context manager' mechanism.
-If a processor module contains a function called `enter`, this function will be called, with any arguments provided by `-A` options, as well as some keyword arguments, before any work is done.
-The keyword arguments will include at least:
+If a processor module contains a function called `enter` then this function will be called, with any arguments provided by `-A` options, as well as some keyword arguments (see below), before any work is done.

+If a processor module contains a function called `exit`, this will be called with three arguments and some keyword arguments (see below) after all processing is complete.
+The three arguments it is called with will normally all be `None` but if any exception is raised they will be the type of the exception, its value, and a traceback object.

+Apart from the extra arguments passed, the `enter` and `exit` functions are semantically simply the `__enter__` and `__exit__` functions of a context manager: see the Python documentation for the details of this.

+The keyword arguments passed to the above functions are all the same, and will include at least:

 - `reader`, which is a function which, when called with a stream, will return a function which will iterate over the CSV file read from that stream;
 - `writer`, which is a function which, when called with a stream, will return a function which, when called with a row, will write that row to the stream as CSV.

-Both of these functions respect the selected CSV dialect.
+Both of these functions respect the selected CSV dialect, and they mean that processor modules can read & generate CSV without needing to talk to the `csv` module themselves.

-If a processor module contains a function called `exit`, this will be called with three arguments after all processing is complete.
-The three arguments it is called with will normally all be `None` but if any exception is raised they will be the type of the exception, its value, and a traceback object.
-Apart from the extra arguments passed to the `enter` function, both of these functions are semantically simply the `__enter__` and `__exit__` functions of a context manager: see the Python documentation for the details of this.

 Processor modules are imported in the usual way Python imports modules using `import`: this means that they can live anywhere on `PYTHONPATH`, but in practice the easiest thing is to simply have a Python (`.py`) file in the current directory.
 One thing you *can't* do is to import modules by pathname, because that's slightly hard to do.
 One side-effect of importing a module is that the Python file it corresponds to will get compiled, so for a processor module `foo.py` you will find `foo.pyc` after running `csvf -P foo ...`: those compiled files can be safely removed.

 Here is an example processor module, called `antifish.py`:

 ```
-def process(row):
+def process(row, **options):
     if len(row) >= 1 and row[0] == "fish":
         return None
     else: